kleinbottle/swanlotus/content/blogs/radians/radians.md

 We have seen the graphical demonstration of the validity of @eq:sinesmalltheta.
 Let us now illustrate the reasonableness of that equation by evaluation.
 Set $\theta$ to $0.005$ radians, which is a small value close to zero.
 Then $\sin\theta = \sin(0.005) = 0.004999979167$, which demonstrates the validity of @eq:sinesmalltheta.
 However, if one were to interpret the number 0.005 as degrees rather than radians, we then have $\sin(0.005°) = 0.00008726646249$ which is almost $57$ times smaller than the number 0.005.

-The moral of this example is that when we evaluate trigonometric functions in degrees in the context of their power series, we must apply a correction factor of $\frac{\pi}{180}$ to implicitly convert the function argument on the LHS from degrees to radians.
-Otherwise, keeping the degree argument, we have to apply a factor of $\frac{180}{\pi}$ to _each term_ on the RHS.
+The moral of this example is that when we evaluate trigonometric functions in degrees in the context of their power series, we must apply a correction factor of $\frac{\pi}{180}$ to implicitly convert the function argument on the LHS (left hand side) from degrees to radians.
+Otherwise, keeping the degree argument, we have to apply a factor of $\frac{180}{\pi}$ to _each term_ on the RHS (right hand side).
 This is a layer of bookkeeping we may easily avoid by using radians on both sides of the equation.

 ## Fourier series